jbrudvik/baller/README.md

-# Gum
+# Gumball

-Gum organizes your configuration files.
-Use Gum to create a gumball, then it's easy to set up your configuration files on different computers and share with others.
+Gumball organizes your configuration files.
+Use Gumball to create a "gumball" for a configuration files.
+Once you have a gumball, it's to install, update, and uninstall your configuration files on all of your different computers.
+Share gumballs with others too!